funkygao/dlogmon/README.rst

 - select count(*) as count, service from dlog.20121212 where time>2000 group by service order by count desc

 - shuffle should be in manager.go

+- if group, each group is a dedicated reducer and goroutine